vincentbitter/fcm-for-sportlink/README.md

 ❔ **What is Sportlink, and why should I integrate it with Football Club Manager?**
 Sportlink is a platform used by many Dutch football clubs to manage match schedules, team data, and results.
 Integrating it with Football Club Manager allows you to automatically display up-to-date information on your WordPress site without manual input.

+? **Is this plugin developed or supported by Sportlink?**
+No. This plugin is an independent project and is not developed, endorsed, or affiliated with Sportlink.
+It is designed to integrate with Sportlink's data services, but all development and support are provided by the open-source community.

 ❔ **Do I need coding experience to use this plugin?**
 Not at all!
 Once installed and configured, the plugin handles the data import automatically.
 You just need access to your WordPress dashboard and Sportlink Client ID.